SovereignCloudStack/website/_i18n/en/_posts/blog/2023-07-19-airgapped-scs-revisited.md

 So back to start?
 Not complete.
 The original idea of splitting the problem in two, supplying the nodes of the control and data planes themselves, as well as supplying the management planes and the hedging of our build processes were not discarded.
-The approach with Squid as the middle layer between management plane and control and data plane remains and is fully implemented.
+The approach with [Squid](http://www.squid-cache.org/) as the middle layer between management plane and control and data plane remains and is fully implemented.
 This ensures that all internal nodes are supplied exclusively via the management plane.

 On the management plane, all services planned in the [original concept](https://scs.community/de/tech/2023/04/12/airgapped-scs/) were discarded.
-[Pulp](https://pulpproject.org) now takes their place.
-Pulp is a software repository management that can be extended with plugins.
+[Pulp](https://pulpproject.org), a software repository management that can be extended with plugins, takes their place now.
 [Pulp is established](https://analytics.pulpproject.org).
 Practically, all plugins we need are already available and everything is controllable via API.